Friday, May 19, 2023

 After breakfast at at 9.15 am , we visited the local market of Douz.
 After spending around 15 minutes in the market, we exchanged our dollar for Dinar here .
 Douz is considered Tunisia’s “gateway” to the Sahara.

 Then we headed towards Ksar Ghilane - the oasis famous for its natural hot water spring.
 It is possible to swim here.
 It took a quite bath in the hot water spring.
 The other members of the group did not do it.
 We did not do quad tour or camel ride in the sand dunes of Ksar Ghilane - more so, since we left from our camp at 9.15 am instead of 7 30 am.
 We skipped our lunch today.
 We did not have the luck to see the Bedouins with their herds of dromedaries or a Fennec.
+We saw Fennec in Mos Epsa.

 We continued our travel to Tataouine and stop in the middle of nowhere, every time a landscape catches our eye as far as Guermessa, magnificent Berber village which dominates the mountain.
 We visited Magnificent Berber village of Guermessa (not inhabited to a large extent) and skipped visiting the other berber village of Chenini, still inhabited.
+In some places roads were full of sand and in one place we had to change our route.

 After that we visited Ghomraseen /Ksar Hadada (Star Wars shooting location).
 But it was already dark.
 It has been converted into a hotel.
+Ksar , as mentioned before, were typically used to store grain and other agricultural products and were also used as temporary housing for travelers or villagers during times of conflict.

 [ Note: this was a little hard to find as Ksar Hadada is also the name of the village.
 Your best bet is probably to put “Mosque Blacksmith Palace” into your Google Maps.
 The stop you’re looking for will then be just across the road (look for the wall and the info sign about Star Wars film sets .]